Personal tools

 Predators in the wild kill other animals out of necessity.
 Without doing so, they would not survive.
 Humans, on the other hand, kill other animals by choice.
 Our bodies have no need whatsoever for animal flesh, milk, or eggs.
 In fact, medical research has consistently shown that a vegan diet is healthier than a diet heavy in animal products.
 Eating animals is not necessary for human survival.
 Rather, it is a choice we make.
 Is it right for us to choose to cause animals unnecessary suffering?

-There is currently no reason to believe that plants experience pain because they are devoid of central nervous systems, nerve endings, and brains.
-It is theorized that animals are able to feel pain so that they can use it for self-protection purposes.
-For example, if you touch something hot and feel pain, you will learn from the pain that you should not touch that item in the future.
-Since plants cannot move from place to place and do not need to learn to avoid certain things, this sensation would be superfluous.
+There is currently no reason to believe that plants experience pain.
+Plants have no central nervous systems, nerve endings, or brains.
+The evolutionary explanation is that animals are able to feel pain so that they can use it for self-protection purposes.
+For example, if you touch something hot and feel pain, you will immediately move, and also learn that you should not touch that item in the future.
+Since plants cannot move and do not need to learn to avoid certain things, this sensation would be superfluous.
 From a physiological standpoint, plants are completely different from mammals.
-Unlike animals' body parts, many perennial plants, fruits, and vegetables can be harvested over and over again without dying.
+Unlike animals’ body parts, many perennial plants, fruits, and vegetables can be harvested over and over again without dying.

 What will we do with all the chickens, cows, and pigs if everyone becomes a vegetarian?